We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How long does it take to get used to a memory foam pillow?

 Memory foam pillows gradually mold around an individual’s body.
 They might seem very firm, especially when a person first puts their head on the pillow and if they sleep in a cold room.

 However, since memory foam responds to heat and pressure, a memory foam pillow will adapt to a person’s body as they lie on it.

-Some individuals may want to soften up their pillows more quickly each night with an electric blanket or a heating pad or by applying pressure.
-Typically, people get used to them after a few weeks of sleeping on them.
+Some individuals may want to soften their pillows more quickly each night with an electric blanket, a heating pad, or by applying pressure.
+People get used to them after a few weeks of sleeping on them.